 These days, you can get pretty much anything shipped directly to your door.
-And while that convenience is tough to beat, it often comes with a steep cost to the planet.
+And while that convenience is tough to beat, it often comes with a steep cost to the planet: no sustainable packaging.

 Maybe you’ve experienced the frustration of receiving a lone jar in an outsized cardboard box stuffed with yards of bubble wrap, or a single order that arrives in separate deliveries for each individual item.
 Aside from being annoying, this practice is incredibly wasteful, resulting in 32 million tons of trashed packaging piling up in landfills each year and 480 billion grams of carbon emissions polluting the air on a daily basis.

 It is possible to balance convenience with eco-consciousness—we’ve made it our mission to do so.
 Read on to find out how we’re rethinking sustainable packaging and shipping to make sustainability a top priority, as well as how you can do your part.

 Building a better market isn’t only about making healthy eating easy and affordable for everyone—it’s also about being kind to our planet.
 We’re mindful of the environmental impact of every step in your Thrive Market box’s journey to your door.